Light-C-O/wedding_invites-ca1/README.md

 - **Monday - 29th Sept:**
     - Started CA1.
     - Created an ERD.
+    - Installed Node.js - is a tool used in laravel to make CSS files like tailwind to register in the programme.
     - Installed Laravel which is a PHP framework for building modern, full-stack web applications, and a framework ios a tool that assists when it comes to saving time and benig organised.
     - Installed a new project as an exapmle, and used php artisan serve to run the application. [http://127.0.0.1:8000] - this where you see the running application.